tkokasih/tkokasih.github.io/misc/pkcs.md

 ## Background

-When working with keys and certificate, I still stumbled on PKCS#1, PKCS#8 and PEM.
+When working with keys and certificate, you will encounter PKCS#1, PKCS#8 and PEM.
-A short reading will refresh my understanding.
+This is my short refresher notes.

 ## What are those?